Netflix-Skunkworks/repulsive-grizzly/README.md

 ## Why is Repulsive Grizzly Different?
 The main difference between Repulsive Grizzly and other load testing tools is we're specifically focused on providing a framework that makes Application Denial of Service testing easier.
 Some features that are useful in Repulsive Grizzly include:
-* Optional suport to run tests within [Cloudy Kraken](https://github.com/netflix-skunkworks/cloudy-kraken) a red team orchestration framework that can help you scale up your test across multipe datacenters or regions
+* Optional support to run tests within [Cloudy Kraken](https://github.com/netflix-skunkworks/cloudy-kraken) a red team orchestration framework that can help you scale up your test across multiple datacenters or regions
 * Logging messages to centralized Amazon SNS queue for aggregation during larger exercises such as running a multiple agent test with [Cloudy Kraken](https://github.com/netflix-skunkworks/cloudy-kraken)
 * Ability to round robin authentication objects using placeholders in headers, cookies, and/or POST:GET:PUT:DELETE data
 * Ability to round robin target URLs or fix one URL per attack agent